ExcitedStates/qfit-3.0/README.md

 multiconformer model is *multiconformer_model2.pdb*.
 This file should then be used as input to the refinement script provided in *./scripts*.

-By default, qFit uses expects the labels FWT,PHWT to be present in the input map.
+By default, qFit expects the labels FWT,PHWT to be present in the input map.
 Different labels can be set accordingly using the flag *-l*.

 Using the example 3K0N: